 Did you know that Confectioner Sugar and Powdered Sugar are the same?
 They are!
 One tablespoon of confectioner sugar contains about 8 grams of sugar.
-One cup as the original recipe calls for it, is a lot more than the 8 grams.
+One cup as the original recipe calls for it is a lot more than the 8 grams.

 “Some organic, raw sugar advocates claim that organic raw sugar has more nutritional value than regular white sugar because the natural molasses has not been processed out of it.
 According to Monica Reinagel, chef and board-certified nutritionist, there is no meaningful difference between the nutritional value of white sugar versus organic raw or natural sugar.
-In fact, both types of sugar are chemically recognized as sucrose, contain the same caloric count, and are processed by the body in the same way.” http://www.livestrong.com
+Both types of sugar are chemically recognized as sucrose, contain the same caloric count, and are processed by the body in the same way.” http://www.livestrong.com

 All of that is equal to sugar, sugar and more sugar.
 So what do you do when a recipe has a lot of sugar?
 You start thinking about ways to remove as much sugar you can, without messing up with the taste.

 Reducing the amount of sugar in the coconut is a great choice in my opinion.
 The sugar taste does not overwhelm the other ingredients in the coconut cake.
 Besides using another type of sugar, you could reduce the amount of sugar.
 Many iced cakes are usually overpowered with that taste of sugar.
 Reducing the amount of sugar in this cake is one of the best ideas you can make and better for your health as well.